 Some of the relevant results obtained are:

-- Through metabolic engineering, a mutant type that contains mutations in several metabolic pathways has been obtained and presents an extracellular fatty acids content twice as much compared with that of the wild type
+- Through metabolic engineering, a mutant type that contains mutations in several metabolic pathways has been obtained and presents an extracellular fatty acids content that is double compared with that of the wild type.

 Three new patents are derived from the GENETDIESEL program.